hollowground/sn-pdi-incident/README.md

 - Transition incident states (`Start`, `Pause`, `Resume`, `Complete`, `Incomplete`)
 - Add work-note comments
 - Report new incidents directly from the app
+- Scan QR codes to prefill new incident details
 - Use the app on mobile without needing a separate mobile URL
 - Continue working offline and sync changes when back online